 “I am honored to recognize DataLocker on behalf of EXIM for its outstanding contributions to fulfilling our agency’s mission of supporting American jobs by facilitating U.S. exports,” said EXIM President and Chairman Kimberly A. Reed.
 “The winners of EXIM’s Exporter of the Year award come from every region of our country and many different industries, but all represent American ingenuity and success.
 Approximately 90 percent of EXIM’s authorizations directly support small businesses like the exporters being awarded today, and at EXIM we are proud to help in the success of these small businesses as they compete in the global marketplace and support American jobs.”

 As DataLocker grew, the company began selling its encryption solutions internationally.
 In 2016, it turned to EXIM’s export credit insurance for protection against the risk of nonpayment.
 EXIM’s support enabled the company to establish favorable credit limits and payment terms for its foreign customers that facilitated additional sales.
 Exporting accounts for about 25 percent of revenues for the company, helping to sustain its 44 employees.
-EXIM has supported exports valued at more than $2.3 million to more than 20 countries.
+EXIM has supported exports to more than 60 customers in over 20 countries.
 The company’s policies are facilitated by EXIM broker Trade Risk Group of St. Charles, Missouri.

 “EXIM gives us peace of mind to grow our global business,” said Jay Kim, DataLocker’s CEO.